Get

 Don’t Use the Command in Negative Situations

 If you can help it, don’t use the command in adverse situations.
-Your cat will learn to associate that command with the negative ordeal, and they may decide not to listen to it anymore.
+Your cat will learn to associate that command with the negative ordeal, and they may decide not to respond to it anymore.
 For instance, don’t tell your cat to come so you can give them their medicine.
 They may start hiding when you say, “Come.”
 Find them instead.

 Practice Outside